 - A tale of two trophies

-The National Museum of Australia has recently acquired the 1867 Melbourne Cup and Queen's Plate trophies.
-These two trophies will complement the Museum's collection of Melbourne Cup and Flemington related objects, which include Phar Lap's heart and the 1934 Melbourne Cup won by Peter Pan.
+The 1867 Melbourne Cup and Queen's Plate trophies complement the National Museum's collection of Melbourne Cup and Flemington related objects, which include Phar Lap's heart and the 1934 Melbourne Cup won by Peter Pan.

 Two Tim Whifflers